Prattsville, Arkansas: Notable Prattsvillians

-Dr. Conrad N. Glover (October 27, 1895 – April 3, 1986) was born in Prattsville, Arkansas, and was a well-respected Missionary Baptist preacher.
-He served as President of the American Baptist Association from 1941 until 1946 and helped organized the Missionary Baptist Seminary in Little Rock, Arkansas.
-He held the degrees of Doctor of Church History and Doctor in Bible, the first doctorate degrees conferred by the Missionary Baptist Seminary he helped start.

 David Delano Glover (January 18, 1868 – April 5, 1952) was born and attended public school in Prattsville.
 He was a U.S. Representative from Arkansas.
-He served six terms from March 4, 1929 to January 3, 1935.
+He served six terms from March 4, 1929, to January 3, 1935.
 He was admitted to the bar in 1910.

 Robert W. Glover, David Delano Glover's brother and a Missionary Baptist pastor, served in both houses of the Arkansas Legislature (1905–1912) from Sheridan.
 He lived briefly as a child in Prattsville.
 In 1909, he introduced the resolution calling for the establishment of four state agricultural colleges.

 Jackson T. Stephens (1923–2005), born on a farm near Prattsville during the Great Depression, co-founded Stephens, Inc., the largest trading company outside of Wall Street, located in Little Rock.
 He donated millions of dollars to worthy causes, including the University of Arkansas for Medical Sciences campus, the Delta Project, the U.S. Naval Academy, where he graduated with classmate Jimmy Carter, First Tee of Arkansas, the Prattsville Community Center, and others.
 His personal art collection, of which he donated a portion of to the Arkansas Arts Center, has been recognized as one of the most important art collections in the country.
 He served as chairman of the Augusta National Golf Club, overseeing The Masters golf tournament.
 He is interred at Philadelphia Cemetery in Prattsville.